Pro-E/Smartacus.Ext.P1004/README.md

 ## Overview

-P1004 Module is member Smartacus Extensions product family.
+P1004 Module is member of Smartacus Extensions product family.

 The module is a I2C controlled, dynamic addressed, four port digital I/O extender which provides user selectable functions.